 • 2-3 lb prepared beef brisket in a bag

-• 1 large carrots diagonally sliced
+• 1 large carrot diagonally sliced

 • 1 large onion coarsely chopped